Voronenko/fiks.im/README.md

 Benefits of using fiks.im:
 1. Simplicity: With fiks.im, there is no need to modify your hosts file or set up complex DNS configurations.
 It provides a straightforward solution for redirecting all requests to your local development environment.

-2. Easy setup: Using fiks.me is as simple as including the desired subdomain in your application's URL.
+2. Easy setup: Using fiks.im is as simple as including the desired subdomain in your application's URL.
 If you want https, there is a need to take a look on this repo and configure traefik once.
 For details of traefik configuration and few useful applications, please check out https://github.com/Voronenko/traefik2-compose-template .
 This makes fiks.im an ideal tool for myself (and hopefully other developers) who want a quick and hassle-free debugging experience.